THE Tax Law Institute |1717 N Street NW |STE 1|Washington, DC 20036 |+1(202) 800-9230

 United States Tax Court Practitioner Defined

-A United States Tax Court Practitioner aka Tax Litigation Counsel is an United States Tax Court-approved tax professional and legal strategist, who has received litigation training and been examined by and admitted to practice in the United States Tax Court.
-They represent taxpayers - individuals, partnerships, corporations, estates and trusts - during legal proceedings held exclusively in U.S. Tax Court.
+A United States Tax Court Practitioner aka Tax Litigation Counsel is a qualified non-attorney, typically an IRS-approved tax professional e.g. CPA or EA, who has passed a rigorous bar examination, received litigation training, and been vetted by the Court, and admitted to practice exclusively in and before the United States Tax Court.
+They provide attorney-equivalent representation in tax litigation.
+They are authorized legal practitioners when in practice before the U.S. Tax Court.
+They represent taxpayers - individuals, partnerships, corporations, estates and trusts - during legal proceedings held in U.S. Tax Court.
 Because of their highly specialized tax accounting skills, litigation training, and stringent IRS approval and practice requirements, USTCPs are often chosen by tax clients over tax attorneys to handle deficiency matters, civil fraud offenses and other complex tax controversies that migrate into U.S. Tax Court.

 Transitioning from IRS Enrolled Agent or CPA to United States Tax Court Practitioner aka Tax Litigation Counsel is no easy task.
 You will become a bounded specialist in Federal tax procedure, IRC and trial practice - building blocks for a winning Federal Tax Litigation Practice.